-The Artist Residency Program sees artists work collaboratively with community members (who may or may not see themselves as creative) in initiatives where the participants take a central role as creators, producers and performers or as active audiences for the project.
-With a goal of contributing to the growing vibrancy of our neighbourhoods, the Artist Residency Program seeks to inspire participation and relationship-building where art (the process of creating together) acts as a catalyst for individual and community engagement.
+to see artists work collaboratively with community members (who may or may not see themselves as creative) in initiatives where the participants take a central role as creators, producers and performers or as active audiences for the project.

 The Artist Residency Program offers three program streams: